sommarskog/sql-docs/azure-sql/database/cost-management.md

 Azure SQL Database also enables you to scale resources up or down to control costs based on your application needs.
 For details, see [Dynamically scale database resources](scale-resources.md).

 Save money by committing to a reservation for compute resources for one to three years.
-For details, see [Save costs for resources with reserved capacity](reserved-capacity-overview.md).
+For details, see [Save costs for resources with Azure Reservations](reservations-discount-overview.md).

 ## Next steps